 Step 2 – Installing MySQL

 The default Debian 10 repository contains MariaDB (Replacement of MySQL) as default database server.
 If you are okay to go with MariaDB execute commands to install else follow MySQL server installation tutorial.

-Once the MySQL packages installed, execute the fowlloing to configure MySQL server for first time.
+Once the MySQL packages installed, execute the following to configure the MySQL server for the first time.

 Step 3 – Installing PHP

 Default Debian 10 system repositories contain an older PHP version.
 To install the latest PHP version add a third-party PPA to your system.
 Run the below command to add PPA to your system.